JuliaManifolds/ManifoldsBase.jl/docs/src/types.md

 are just encapsulating a value

 This is taken into account by the following macros, that forward several actions just to this field.
 Most prominently vector operations for the tangent vectors.
-If there is still a default case, a macro sets this type to be equivalent to calling the manifold functions just with the types field that carries the value.
+If there is still a default case, a macro sets this type to be equivalent to calling the manifold functions just with the type's field that carries the value.

 ```@autodocs
 Modules = [ManifoldsBase]